jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 - Write apps that access the database through the Azure API App
 - Use security features of Azure SQL Database to restrict access to data

 There is *much* more to learn about Azure SQL Database than one lab can cover.
 For example, you can easily [configure geo-replication](https://docs.microsoft.com/azure/sql-database/sql-database-geo-replication-overview) to safeguard your data by establishing up to four readable secondary databases in different data centers, and you can take advantage of [built-in auditing and threat protection](https://docs.microsoft.com/azure/sql-database/sql-database-security-overview) and [Transparent Data Encryption](https://msdn.microsoft.com/library/dn948096.aspx) to maximize the security of your data.
-Whether the goal is to store data for a personal Web site or handle high-volume loads incurred by enterprise sites and popular mobile apps, Azure SQL Database has a solution to fit every need.
+Whether the goal is to store data for a personal Web site or handle high-volume loads incurred by enterprise back ends and mobile apps, Azure SQL Database has a solution to fit every need.

 ----